pachyderm/docs/content/latest/reference/pachctl/pachctl_list.md

----
-# metadata #
-title:  pachctl list
+## pachctl list

-description: "Print a list of Pachyderm resources of a specific type."
+Print a list of Pachyderm resources of a specific type.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - list-branch
-  - list-commit
-  - list-datum
-  - list-file
-  - list-job
-  - list-pipeline
-  - list-repo
-  - list-secret
-  - list-transaction
-cliGlossary:  l
----

 ### Synopsis